Uglypr1nces/RobotDjangoApp/README.md

 # Django Robot Controller Project

 ## Overview
-The Django Robot Controller project is a web-based application designed to provide a user-friendly interface for controlling your robot.
-With support for controller input, this project allows you to effortlessly maneuver your robot and perform various actions remotely.
+This project is a web-based application designed to provide a user-friendly interface for controlling your PicarX.
+With support for keyboard input, this project allows you to effortlessly maneuver your robot and perform various actions remotely.

 ## Features
 - **Customizable Interface**: Easily adapt the control interface to suit the specifications of your robot.